qooxdoo/qooxdoo/documentation/manual/source/pages/widget/togglebutton.rst

 Features
 --------
 * Contain text and/or icon.
-* Mouse and keyboard support.
+* Pointer and keyboard support.
 * Ellipsis: If the label does not fit into the widget bounds an ellipsis (”...”) is rendered at the end of the label.

 .. _pages/widget/togglebutton#description:

 Description
 -----------
 The button is a classic GUI element, that supports two states: pressed and not pressed.
-The state is changed by a mouse (click) or keyboard (enter or space) event.
+The state is changed by a pointer (tap) or keyboard (enter or space) event.
 There is an additional third state when the tri-state mode is enabled.
 The third state means that the widget was neither pressed nor unpressed, i.e. the state of the button is undetermined.

 .. _pages/widget/togglebutton#demos: